My Favourite Photograph

 The photograph was taken around 1907/1908 as the baby in his mother’s arms, Edward Scorgie, was born in October 1907.

-So why did I choose this out of the many in my family album?
+So why did I choose this as my favourite out of the many in our family albums?

 I love the fashions especially the hat on baby Edward and the beautiful lace collar on Beatrice, my grandmother, front left.